HatefDastour/hatefdastour.github.io/_pages/cv.md

 Professional Services and Committees
 ======
 * Student researcher speaker in the open educational resource videos for [Taylor Institute for Teaching and Learning](https://taylorinstitute.ucalgary.ca/), University of Calgary, Calgary, Canada, October 2019

+* Committee member of the [Department of Mathematics and Statistics](https://science.ucalgary.ca/mathematics-statistics) Graduate committee, University of Calgary, Calgary, Canada, October 2016 - September 2018

 * Contribution to [2018 Industrial Problem Solving Workshop (IPSW)](https://www.pims.math.ca/industrial-event/180819-ipsw), University of Calgary, Calgary, Canada, August 19, 2018 - August 24, 2018.

-* Serving on Mathematics and Statistics (MTST) Head Search Committee, University of Calgary, Calgary, Canada, March 2018.
+* Served as a member of the [Department of Mathematics and Statistics](https://science.ucalgary.ca/mathematics-statistics) Head Search Committee, University of Calgary, Calgary, Canada, March 2018.

 * Instructor of Programming Workshop at [2017 CMS Math Camp (Alberta)](https://cms.math.ca/MathCamps/), University of Calgary, Calgary, Canada, July 2017,